Marcos, Duterte supporters rally in Philippines as family rift deepens

 "This would be the most public and deliberate way of letting the people know that the Unity Team is no more," University of the Philippines political science professor Jean Franco told AFP.

-In Manila, some members of the crowd told AFP they believed in Marcos even though they admitted they knew next to nothing about the constitution controversy.
+In Manila, some members of the crowd told AFP they believed in Marcos, although they said they knew next to nothing about the constitution controversy.

 "If he runs again why not, for as long as he is doing a good job for the country," Manila resident Dennis Ardea, 53, told AFP.